kjdgac/realtimeTraffic/README.md

 # realtimeTraffic
-front-end for SC DOT traffic scraper
+* front-end for SC DOT traffic scraper
+* using elastic beanstalk to demo node hosting on AWS